amitZalle/CVSA_HW1/README.md

 We have an initial 61 labeled images in YOLO format, two ID videos, and two OOD videos.

 To run this you must have the data needed inside CVSA_HW1_data folder(inside it: labeled_image_data, id_video_data, ood_video_data).
-You also must install ultralytics and albumentations libraries.
+You also must install ultralytics and albumentations libraries, and use the requierments.txt file given.

 First connect to conda enviournment of YOLO in the terminal with: source yolov8_env/bin/activate